Hire The Law Firm That Keeps

 This is how thousands of people fall victim to a classic bait and switch tactic.

 If you’re researching bait and switch warning signs, you’re likely already suspicious something isn’t right.
+Many consumers begin to suspect dealer misconduct when the details don’t match what was advertised.
 And you’re right to be cautious—bait-and-switch dealer red flags can cost you thousands of dollars and leave you stuck with a car you didn’t want.

 What Is a Bait-and-Switch Car Scam?